Department Head and Associate Professor of Geography

 Jacksonville, AL 36265

-Dr. Morgan's research deals specifically with attitudes towards privacy in a spatial context.
+My interests broadly span a cross section of issues concerned with concepts of social justice and political ecology.
+The focus ranges from social inequities in policy and planning to loss of privacy as it relates to advances in location based technology and the subsequent collection and use of personal data in the recent political climate.
 The primary focus is the impact that the growth and democratization of spatial technologies has on the perceptions of privacy in contemporary society.
-Dr. Morgan is also evaluating the commodification of spatial data as it relates to privacy concerns of technology consumers.
+I am attempting to evaluate the commodification of spatial data as it relates to privacy concerns of technology consumers.
 Of particular interest is how the use of geospatial technological such as Geographic Information Systems (GIS), global positioning systems (GPS), location based services (LBS), and other spatially aware technologies have led to a significant increase in the collection and use of personally identifiable spatial data.
-Dr. Morgan is also working with the Ministry of Works and Human Settlement and Sherubtse College to establish a GIS pilot project for Thimphu City, the capital city of Bhutan.
-He has been involved with the development of internships between the Bhutanese Government and The Department of Geography to create a trained workforce for GIS applications.
-It is hoped that a Student / Faculty exchange program between a U.S. institution and the Royal University of Bhutan can also be established.